hellenrga/blog/content/docs/azure-finops-hub.md

 (Why is it so hard to find straightforward concepts on internet these days?)

-Even though the template is community-made, it's recognined by Microsoft Azure itself, and has a Azure Learn page dedicated for it.
+Even though the template is community-made, it's recognized by Microsoft Azure itself, and has a Azure Learn page dedicated for it.
 Read it [here](https://learn.microsoft.com/en-us/cloud-computing/finops/toolkit/hubs/finops-hubs-overview).

 ## But why using it if...
 I already have all the other tools?